grunkgrunk/selection-sort-visualization/README.md

 the visualization folder onto the love2d application.

 ## Controls
-Use left and right arrow-keys to control move the cursor, up and down arrows to increment or decrement the number under the cursor.
+Use left and right arrow-keys to move the cursor, up and down arrows to increment or decrement the number under the cursor.
 Press x at any point to start or stop sorting.